cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_08_users_app_and_db_by_helm.md

 __Purpose: Get familar with the provided template files and the user service.__

 Before you can install the helm chart, open the *values.yaml* file.
-We left out the value of a few entries, you have to fill them out yourself.
+We left out the values of a few entries, you have to fill them out yourself.
+For the password you can choose any string, if you want to generate one, you can do so by executing in an termial e.g. `openssl rand -base64 32` ([here are a few more ways](https://www.howtogeek.com/howto/30184/10-ways-to-generate-a-random-password-from-the-command-line/))

 Now do `helm install bulletinboard-users`.
 In the current state the user-service will run, but there will be no data in the database.
 You can test that the user-service is runing by doing:
 - `kubectl port-forward <name-of-user-app-pod> 8081:8080`: this terminal is blocked by the open connection to the pod, either put it in the background (`crtl + z` + `bg`) or open a second terminal (`crtl + shift + t`)